-- Continually evaluating the total use of raw materials, fuels and utilities in production systems. - · Increasing energy efficiency across the corporation. - Reducing or eliminating negative environmental impacts. - · Minimizing waste and use of hazardous materials. - · Maximizing use of renewable resources. - Increasing reuse and recycling throughout the corporation
+- Continually evaluating the use of raw materials, fuels and utilities in production systems. - Piloting a survey of supplier environmental programs. - Increasing energy efficiency across the corporation. - Reducing or eliminating negative environmental impacts. - Minimizing waste and use of hazardous materials. - Maximizing use of renewable resources. - Increasing reuse and recycling throughout the corporation.